spencerhochberg/polefx/devices/freestanding_pole.md

 - A power and data cable connected to the bottom of the pole is routed through a notch created in one of the stage plates.
 - Connections are made under the stage to a DC power supply and a PoleFX Player via ethernet.
 - A cover is then positioned around the pole to protect the cable.

+### X-Stage Reminders

+- Prior to every use, make sure the screws are tight.
+- Tighten the 2 Static/Spin hex screws and set your pole to ‘STATIC’ mode prior to removal.
+If it is in spinning mode, the pole cannot be removed.
+- Do not lift or carry the X-Stage by the plates, this will damage the spring catch pins.
+- Do not drag/slide the X-Stage, this will damage the rubber feet.
+- Do not try to remove the pole when in spinning mode, damage will occur.

 ## X-Stage Modifications